MetaphorData/connectors/metaphor/common/docs/sampling.md

   threshold: <number of rows>
 ```

-For example, `sampling.percentage = 1` means random sampling of 1% of rows in the table, and `sampling.threshold = 100000` means sampling won't apply to tables less than 100K rows, i.e. profiling the whole table.
+For example, `sampling.percentage = 1` means random sampling of 1% of rows in the table, and `sampling.threshold = 100000` means sampling won't apply to tables less than 100K rows, i.e., profiling the whole table.